Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Controlling sudden market volatility

-Protecting retail investors from drastic price spikes
+Protecting retail investors from extreme price spikes

 Why There Is Usually No Upper Circuit on Listing Day